 and them all re-shaped the Lord to devils.

-Anglo-Saxon had a looser relationship of subjects, objects, and prepositional phrases.
+Anglo-Saxon had a looser relationship of subjects, objects, and prepositional phrases to one another.
 They could occur in almost any order, since their grammatical place was signaled by the respective suffixes (inflections) attached to each word or phrase.
-In the twelfth century, however, things began to change, as a result of language mixing with the Danish in England and their confusingly similar inflections, as we saw above.
+In the twelfth century, however, things began to change, as a result of language mixing with the Danish in England and their confusingly similar inflections.
 Nouns began to lose their inflections and the old grammar unraveled.
 To return to the plural: everyone began using the “-s” ending for simplicity’s sake, regardless of the word’s function, with pronouns or prepositions taking on the burden of signaling the grammatical relationship.
 Take the following sentence, dating from 1154:

 þa þe castles uuaren maked,